The Punisher (1993 video game): Arcade

-Genesis
+Genesis/Mega Drive

-Reviewing the Genesis conversion, VideoGames called it "a decent exercise in vigilante mayhem" that is "surprisingly fun, yet fairly standard game".
-A preview by Mean Machines Sega opined it "looks good" and features "fantastic weaponry", but EGM criticized the characters for being too small on the screen, also stating that there was little to no skill involved in defeating the bosses.
-EGM praised the number of weapons and moves available but nonetheless concluded that "the whole game comes across as routine and bland".
+Reviewing the Genesis/Mega Drive version, VideoGames called it "a decent exercise in vigilante mayhem" and a "surprisingly fun, yet fairly standard game".
+A preview by Mean Machines Sega opined it "looks good" and features "fantastic weaponry", but Electronic Gaming Monthly criticized the characters for being too small on the screen, also stating that there was little to no skill involved in defeating the bosses.
+EGM praised the number of weapons and moves available, but nonetheless concluded that "the whole game comes across as routine and bland".
 Mega Play reviewers especially criticized the port's removal of gore and the "drab" and "dull" color palette, issuing it four scores of between 67 and 72%.

 GamePro outright panned the port, commenting that the special moves are too difficult to pull off, the sound effects are weak, the gameplay is generic and unimaginative beat 'em up fare, and "the graphics never come close to the coin-op game that this cart is based on".
 It was also lambasted by Next Generation, who stated that "not much good can be found" in the game and "the person responsible for putting out The Punisher deserves a good spanking".
 Hyper even had The Punisher as the worst rated game of the month, describing it as "almost like an 8 bit game: scrappy graphics, stilted animation, sloooowww scrolling and only two (yes, two) buttons on the controller used".
 The game sold poorly, resulting in it becoming one the rarest PAL region titles for the platform.

 Retrospective

-Notwithstanding the flawed home port and limited commercial success, the arcade original has achieved a cult game status.
+Notwithstanding the flawed Genesis port and limited commercial success, the arcade original has achieved a cult game status.
 Sega Saturn Magazine and Official U.S. PlayStation Magazine both wished for The Punisher to be included in Capcom's arcade compilation releases for the Sega Saturn and the PlayStation, respectively.
 According to GamesTM in 2005, "Capcom's The Punisher was a brutally violent fighter that perfectly captured the antihero it was based on.
 Featuring buckets of blood, some nasty moves and hordes of enemies, action came thick and fast, and so did the excitement".
 The magazine too expressed a wish for it to be included in a compilation re-release for a more modern gaming system, in this case the PlayStation Portable, but noted that the chances of this are slim due to a long-expired license.

 Retro Gamer called it "a forgotten gem in Capcom's back catalogue" that "is bursting with character and is extremely enjoyable", surmising the game did not sell well because the market was already flooded with beat 'em up games.
 Some media outlets also singled out for a special praise the game's particular elements, such as with Complex regarding its arcade cabinet and Cracked.com regarding its game over sequence.
 Crunchyroll's Patrick Macias wrote: "I'll confess my heart skipped a beat when I read The Punisher arcade game, the legacy of a misspent youth and countless tokens whittled away at Chuck E. Cheese".